Jameela Jamil Is Dragging Celebs for Promoting Unhealthy Weight-Loss Products

 "Regarding her response: she will never shit her pants, not because of bushes, but because she probably doesn't ever take the products she promotes," Jamil wrote in a follow-up tweet.
 She also pointed out that it's likely Cardi had probably never even heard of the product before making the video.
 "During her promotional video, she keeps looking at the name of the product on the cup...almost as if she's never seen it," Jamil wrote.
 Valid point.
 (The internet is a scary place today, people.)

-Her frustrations, however, spawned something much more positive.
-Jamil encouraged women to celebrate that their life and self-worth weigh far more than any number on the scale—a plea that received an overwhelming amount of response.
+It seems like that feud between Cardi and Jamil has ended there, but all these frustrated and fiery conversations have actually spawned something much more positive.
+Jamil has constantly encouraged women to celebrate the fact that their life and self-worth weigh far more than any number on the scale-a plea that received an overwhelming amount of response.
+(Related: Jameela Jamil Wants You to Know That She's More Than Just a Hater for Celebrity Diet Endorsements)

 There's now an entire Instagram account dedicated to the movement called i_weigh, which features women sharing how they measure their worth.
 Spoiler: It has nothing to do with how much they weigh according to the scale, or their jeans size.
 (Related: Katie Willcox Wants You to Know That You're So Much More Than What You See In the Mirror)

-Along with Jamil, several other celebrities and influencers spoke against Kim K's promotion.
-Katie Willcox, creator of the Healthy Is the New Skinny movement, recently brought up the controversial post while speaking to students at Cal Poly Pomona, a tech school.
-During her speech, she joked about how Kim K actually beat her to announcing her own specialty lollipop—one that brings your tolerance for nonsense down to zero.
+Along with Jamil, several other celebrities and influencers have spoken against Kim K's promotion, in particular.
+Katie Willcox, creator of the Healthy Is the New Skinny movement, brought up the controversial post while speaking to students at Cal Poly Pomona, a tech school.
+During her speech, she joked about how Kim K actually beat her to announcing her own specialty lollipop-one that brings your tolerance for nonsense down to zero.
 (She also recently spoke to us about how "medium-size models" are being left out of the body-positive movement.)

 "I have been working with specialist formulating a new bullshit suppressant lollipop," she wrote on Instagram alongside a video of her speaking.
 "It is amazing!
 Not only does it bring your bullshit tolerance really low, it allows you to consciously think for yourself instead of blindly following people in the media who don't have your best interest at heart!"